LemmySmackett/LemmySmackettCom/content/stories/general/when_the_prophet_died.md

 "Hello," I said.

 "Hello."
 Her voice was fragile.
 Small.
-Whether it was the disease or treatment that had stolen the bulk of her strength, I wasn't sure.
+Whether it was the disease or treatment that had stolen the bulk of her strength, I couldn't tell.

 There was a silence.